 Corvallis is incredibly walkable.
 Everything you need is less than a mile away.
-I have loaner bikes available for my guests.
 The local busses are free.
 You don’t need a car.

 Here is a walking tour of Corvallis that I would recommend, designed to start and stop at the Hilton where many University guests stay.

 If your trip is being expensed to an OSU account, you must book flights through our travel agent.